|Professor of Military Science and Leadership

-When the University of Tennessee, Knoxville, reopened after the Civil War, a system of military discipline was adapted.
-A code of military regulations was drawn up and a copy was provided to each student when he matriculated.
-The entire institution was placed under regular United States Military Academy discipline.
-The student body was organized into a battalion of cadets, which consisted of four companies fully officered, armed, and equipped under the command of the commandant and his staff of cadet officers.
+When the University of Tennessee, Knoxville, reopened after the War Between the States, a system of military discipline was adapted.
+A code of military regulations was drawn up and a copy was provided each student when he matriculated.
+The whole institution was put under regular United States Military Academy discipline.
+The student body was organized into a battalion of cadets, which consisted of four companies fully officered, armed and equipped under the command of the commandant and his staff of cadet officers.
 UT Knoxville remained as a military garrison for a period of six years, until 1877.
-Military Science continued to be taught, since the university was a Land Grant Institution and the 1862 Act of Congress required instruction in military science.
+Military Science continued to be taught since the university was a Land Grant Institution and the 1862 Act of Congress required instruction in military science.

 The National Defense Act of 1916 changed the old military organization into an ROTC unit.
 For the first time, the federal government began to pay a part of the uniform cost for basic course students.
 The government provided uniforms and other equipment for juniors and seniors, and a monthly subsistence allowance was given to advanced course students.

-From 1928-1930, Major (later Brigadier General) Robert R. Neyland served as the Professor of Military Science and football coach at the University of Tennessee, Knoxville.
+From 1928-1930, Major (later Brigadier General) Robert R. Neyland was the Professor of Military Science and football coach at the University of Tennessee, Knoxville.

-The objectives of the program are to provide students with a strong foundation of leadership attributes and an understanding of the fundamental concepts and principles of military art and science; to develop a basic understanding of associated professional knowledge; to inculcate a strong sense of personal integrity, honor, and individual responsibility; to foster an appreciation of the requirements for national security; and to establish a sound basis for the students’ future professional development.
+Objectives of the program are to provide students with an understanding of the fundamental concepts and principles of military art and science; to develop a basic understanding of associated professional knowledge; a strong sense of personal integrity, honor, and individual responsibility; an appreciation of the requirements for national security; and to establish a sound basis for the students’ future professional development.

 ROTC draws young men and women for training from all geographical, economic, and social strata of our society, as well as from the many educational disciplines required for the modern army.
 The program ensures that men and women educated in a liberal and broad spectrum of American institutions of higher learning are commissioned annually into the officer corps.

 Students entering the basic course register for classes at the same time and in the same manner as they enroll in their other college courses.
 All four classes (MLSL 101 , MLSL 102 , MLSL 201 , and MLSL 202 ) are available to any UT Knoxville student as an elective course without any military obligation.
-Completion of the basic course or prior military service qualifies students for entry into the advanced course, which is normally taken during the last two years of college.
+Completion of the basic course, graduation from leader’s training course (MLSL 200 ), or prior military service qualifies students for entry into the advanced course, which is normally taken during the last two years of college.

-The advanced course is designed to develop and mentor leaders of character who, upon degree completion, will accept a commission in the United States Army.
-The advanced course requires that applicants have two academic years remaining at either the undergraduate or graduate levels, or a combination of both.
+The advanced course is designed to develop and mentor leaders of character, who, upon degree completion, will accept a commission in the United States Army.
+The advanced course requirement is that applicants have two academic years remaining at either the undergraduate or graduate levels, or a combination of both.
 Students normally enter the advanced course during the last two years of their degree program (junior year for undergraduates, first year of master’s program for graduate-level students).
-The advanced course is made up of five military science and leadership classes (MLSL 301 , MLSL 302 , MLSL 303 *, MLSL 400 , MLSL 401 , and MLSL 402 ) and takes two years to complete.
+The advanced course is made up of five military science and leadership classes (MLSL 301 , MLSL 302 , MLSL 400 , MLSL 401 , MLSL 402 ) and takes two years to complete.
 All classes except MLSL 400 are offered during spring/fall semesters.
 MLSL 400 is a paid five-week summer camp held in Seattle, Washington.

 Placement and Course Credit Substitution

-Placement credit and/or course substitution may be granted by the Professor of Military Science and Leadership on the basis of previous honorable active military service, participation in a junior ROTC program or completion of army basic training and advanced individual training.
+Placement credit and/or course substitution may be granted by the Professor of Military Science and Leadership on the basis of previous honorable active military service, participation in a junior ROTC program, completion of MLSL 200 , or completion of army basic training and advanced individual training.
 A student may request placement credit for a portion or the entire basic course.
 Military science and leadership courses taken at other colleges or universities are transferable as approved by the Professor of Military Science and Leadership.

 Requirements for Enrollment and Continuance